Clarington: Communities

-The municipality of Clarington consists of several urban communities, including Bowmanville, Courtice, Newcastle and Orono; as well as several rural communities such as Bond Head, Brownsville, Burketon, Clarke, Crooked Creek, Enfield, Enniskillen, Gaud Corners, Hampton, Haydon, Kendal, Kirby, Leskard, Lovekin, Maple Grove, Mitchell Corners, New Park, Newtonville, Port Darlington, Port Granby, Salem, Solina, Starkville, Taunton (east portion; west portion split with Oshawa along Townline Road), Tyrone, West Side Beach and Wilmot Creek.
+The municipality of Clarington consists of several urban communities, including Bowmanville, Courtice, Newcastle and Orono; as well as several rural communities such as Bond Head, Brownsville, Burketon, Clarke, Cowanville, Crooked Creek, Enfield, Enniskillen, Gaud Corners, Hampton, Haydon, Kendal, Kirby, Leskard, Lovekin, Maple Grove, Mitchell Corners, New Park, Newtonville, Port Darlington, Port Granby, Salem, Solina, Starkville, Taunton (east portion; west portion split with Oshawa along Townline Road), Tyrone, West Side Beach and Wilmot Creek.

 Infrastructure

 Transportation

 Clarington is home to several highways; three of which are 400 series highways.
 Highway 401 stretches through the entirety of Clarington, connecting Newtonville, Newcastle, Bowmanville, and Courtice along the route.
 Highway 407 is located in north Clarington.
 It was extended to and terminates at Highway 35/115.
-The 35/115, also in Clarington, begins at Highway 401 in Newcastle, and heads north to Peterborough.
+The 35/115, also in Clarington, begins at Highway 401 in Newcastle, and run concurrently until they split north of Kirby and head separate directions towards Lindsay and Peterborough.
 Highway 418, begins at Highway 401 and heads north to connect to Highway 407.
 The 418 opened on December 9, 2019, as a toll highway.
-These tolls were removed on April 5, 2022, by the Ontario government.
+The tolls were removed on April 5, 2022, by the Ontario government.
 Highway 2, once the primary east–west route across the southern portion of Ontario, runs through Clarington.
 Downtown Newcastle and Bowmanville are situated along Highway 2.

 Bus services are offered by Durham Region Transit and GO Transit.

 Freight rail is carried along the Canadian National Kingston subdivision and Canadian Pacific Belleville subdivision which pass through Clarington.
-The wooden bridge on Lakeshore Road in Lovekin, Ontario that traverses the CN train line is a popular destination for rail photographers.
+The wooden bridge on Lakeshore Road in Lovekin, Ontario, which traverses the CN train line is a popular destination for rail photographers.

-On June 20, 2016, it was announced that the Lakeshore East GO Transit line would be extended to Bowmanville.
-Clarington gained two new stations.
-Darlington GO Station, in Courtice and the terminus; Bowmanville GO Station.
-As of the announcement, the stations are scheduled to open in 2024.
+On June 20, 2016, it was announced that the Lakeshore East line of GO Transit would be extended to Bowmanville.
+Clarington will gain two new stations: Courtice GO Station in Courtice and Bowmanville GO Station in Bowmanville.
+The stations were scheduled to open in 2024, but as of 2025 no opening date has been announced.